jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 Method Override leaks implementation details into the tests, which makes them a bit more brittle.
 I use Method Override sparingly, but sometimes it’s the best technique until the SUT can be refactored more so that the dependencies are truly loosely coupled.

 # Write Your Own Test Doubles Or Use A Framework?
-My examples in this blog have been hand written Test Doubles.
+My examples in this blog have been handwritten Test Doubles.
 They aren't huge, but each one takes at least five or six lines as seen in this Stub:
 ```java
 Customer persistedCustomer = new Customer();
 CustomerRepo repo = new CustomerRepo() {